stenhaug/dssg_stanford/weekly_material/week1/day_three.md

 ### Collaborating on Coding Projects
 Now everyone will pull from the `origin` on GitLab to their the `master` branch in their local repository.

-Swap datasets with the other pair at your table and try using the functions the other group created to read in a dataset.
-Do they work how you expect?
+Swap datasets with the other pair at your table and try using the functions the other group created to read in their dataset type.
+Does it work how you expect?
-    * If there are problems, submit an `Issue` in GitLab describing this!
+    * How could it be improved?
+    * Submit one of these small improvements as `Issue` in GitLab!
         - Go to the side bar in platelet_processing repository and click Issues > New issues.
 Fill this out.

+Resolve the `Issue` that the other group posted about your data.

+Now let's all discuss some improvements and what we could have done better.

 ### Creating the patient and aggregate datasets
 Now we will divide into two groups: `patient` and `aggregate`.